Hot Days, Unsafe Schools? The Impact of Heat on School Shootings: Results

 Using the same school-shooting dataset as in our analysis, \citet{cabral2021trauma} estimate that exposure to a school shooting is associated with a \$128{,}859 reduction (in 2025 dollars) in the present discounted value of lifetime earnings per exposed student.
-For the purposes of our valuation exercise, we assume that each school shooting affects 900 students on average.\footnote{According to the \textit{Washington Post} school shooting database (\url{https://www.washingtonpost.com/education/interactive/school-shootings-database/}, accessed January~6,~2026), there have been 435 gun-violence incidents at schools since the Columbine attack in 1999, exposing more than 398{,}000 students.
-This implies that, on average, approximately 915 students are exposed per school shooting.} In addition to earnings losses, school shootings are associated with direct medical costs and mortality losses.
-In our estimation sample, each incident results, on average, in 1.18 injured individuals and 0.32 fatalities.
-We assume an initial hospital care cost of \$40{,}256 per injured individual and a value of a statistical life (VSL) of \$13 million per fatality.\footnote{VSL estimates follow U.S.\ Department of Transportation guidance (\url{https://www.transportation.gov/office-policy/transportation-policy/revised-departmental-guidance-on-valuation-of-a-statistical-life-in-economic-analysis}); medical cost estimates are drawn from U.S.\ Government Accountability Office estimates (\url{https://www.gao.gov/assets/gao-21-515.pdf}).} Finally, based on the projected impacts reported in Table~\ref{tab:projected_impacts}, we assume that climate change leads to additional school shootings in the United States in both the mid- and end-of-century decades.
-Specifically, the annual number of incidents increases by 1.1 (SSP2--4.5) and 1.5 (SSP5--8.5) during 2051--2060, and by 1.7 and 3.0, respectively, during 2091--2100.
+We assume that each incident exposes 900 students on average.\footnote{According to the \textit{Washington Post} school shooting database (\url{https://www.washingtonpost.com/education/interactive/school-shootings-database/}, accessed January~6,~2026), there have been 435 gun-violence incidents at schools since the Columbine attack in 1999, exposing more than 398{,}000 students.
+This implies that, on average, approximately 915 students are exposed per school shooting.} For direct harms, we use sample averages of 1.16 injuries and 0.46 fatalities per interpersonal shooting, an initial hospital care cost of \$40{,}256 per injury, and a value of a statistical life (VSL) of \$13 million per fatality.\footnote{VSL estimates follow U.S.\ Department of Transportation guidance (\url{https://www.transportation.gov/office-policy/transportation-policy/revised-departmental-guidance-on-valuation-of-a-statistical-life-in-economic-analysis}).
+Medical cost estimates are drawn from U.S.\ Government Accountability Office estimates (\url{https://www.gao.gov/assets/gao-21-515.pdf}).} We combine these per-incident costs with the estimated additional incidents in Table~\ref{tab:projected_impacts}: annual incidents increase by 1.2 (SSP2--4.5) and 1.6 (SSP5--8.5) during 2051--2060, and by 1.8 and 3.2, respectively, during 2091--2100.